Frederick David Henry de Rune Barclay1

 Rt.
 Hon.
 Sir Colville Adrian de Rune Barclay was born on 17 September 1869.1 He was the son of Sir Colville Arthur Durell Barclay of Pierston, 11th Bt. and Louise Melanie de Belzim.1 He married Sarita Enriqueta Ward, daughter of Herbert Ward, on 10 April 1912.1 He died on 2 June 1929 at age 59.1

-He held the office of Envoy Extraordinary and Minister Plenipotentiary to Sweden between 1919 and 1924.1 He was invested as a Commander, Order of the British Empire (C.B.E.).1 He was invested as a Member, Royal Victorian Order (M.V.O.).1 He was invested as a Privy Counsellor (P.C.).1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.).1 He was invested as a Companion, Order of the Bath (C.B.).1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Hungary between 1924 and 1928.1 He held the office of Ambassador Extraordinary and Minister Plenipotentiary to Portugal between 1928 and 1929.1
+He held the office of Envoy Extraordinary and Minister Plenipotentiary to Sweden between 1919 and 1924.1 He was appointed Commander, Order of the British Empire (C.B.E.)1 He was appointed Member, Royal Victorian Order (M.V.O.)1 He was appointed Privy Counsellor (P.C.)1 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.)1 He was appointed Companion, Order of the Bath (C.B.)1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Hungary between 1924 and 1928.1 He held the office of Ambassador Extraordinary and Minister Plenipotentiary to Portugal between 1928 and 1929.1

 Children of Rt.
 Hon.
 Sir Colville Adrian de Rune Barclay and Sarita Enriqueta Ward